-Siskiyou Smokejumper Base was the first aerial fire fighter bases in Oregon history and was one of the original four bases established in the United States when the nation’s smokejumping program first began.
+Siskiyou Smokejumper Base was the first aerial fire fighter base in Oregon history and one of the original four bases established in the United States when the nation’s smokejumping program first began in the early 1940s.
 It is the only one of the original four bases still standing in its original location and condition and contains one of the most complete assemblages of historic smokejumper buildings in the nation including the nation’s oldest smokejumper parachute loft.

 The historic Siskiyou Smokejumper Base is located at Illinois Valley Airport about four miles south of Cave Junction, Oregon.
 Lat/Long: 42.103651, -123.681429